Free-Order Online Selection for k-Systems: Introduction

 \subsection{Overview of our Contributions and Techniques}

+While the matroid secretary problem has been extensively studied, much less is known when both sides impose feasibility constraints, even in the free-order model.
+Existing techniques focus on a single independence system or combine guarantees via order-oblivious algorithms, and do not extend naturally to this setting.
+With constraints on both sides, even basic questions -- such as the existence of constant-competitive algorithms or how the two sides interact -- become more subtle.
 In this paper, we leverage our new \emph{bipartite graph model} to investigate the free-order secretary problem under both the \emph{edge-arrival} and \emph{agent-arrival} settings.
+At a high level, our aim is to build on and significantly extend recent sampling-based techniques for free-order secretary problems.
 Our results consist of one conceptual and three algorithmic contributions.

+The first challenge is that, beyond matroids, the standard notion of span no longer controls which elements remain relevant after sampling, and interactions among multiple constraints can break the structural guarantees of existing analyses.
+Our first key insight is that the core lemma due to Feldman, Svensson and Zenklusen can be abstracted to a general principle: a carefully defined set of \emph{critical} elements -- determined by a \emph{span-like operator} and a notion of \emph{relevance} -- retains a constant fraction of the optimum.